 In new buildings, it is recommended that annual renewable energy generation should be at least equal to the energy use of the building (the EUI).
-If this is not possible on- site, it should be demonstrated that the equivalent of 120 kWh/m2/yr footprint/yr of renewable energy is generated across the development.
+If this is not possible on-site, the development should seek to achieve generation of the equivalent of 120 kWh/m2/yr footprint/yr of renewable energy.